top of page

 Ecology:

 Because the flowers are nodding, mainly bees and beetles can visit.
-Short-tongued bees can also access floral resources and visit mainly for nectar.
+Even short-tongued bees can access floral resources and visit mainly for nectar.

 Growing conditions:

 In the wild, nodding onion occurs in meadows, prairies, bluff edges, and open woods.
 It is a hardy plant that thrives in dry to medium soil and full to partial sun.
-It is ideal for borders, boulevards and can even be used in rain gardens.
+It is ideal for borders and boulevards and thrives in rain gardens.
+Plants in the onion family are detested by deer and rabbits and can be used as a living "fence" around vulnerable plants.

 C$6.50Price